SAP-archive/cloud-cf-furnitureshop-documentation/Optional-Exercise-Git/README.md

 ![save stage commit](images/save_stage_commit.jpg)

 In Git, a branch is a pointer to a commit.
-In the `master` branch for the current repository (`cloud-cf-furnitureshop-documentation`) it is pointing to the latest commit made to this repository.
+In the `master` branch for the current repository (`cloudcfgittutorial`) it is pointing to the latest commit made to this repository.

 ![Branches in Git](images/git_branch.jpg)